-We think we have a better way that preserves what is great about pen and paper, perfectly melded with the convenience and speed of modern communication.
+We think we have a better option that preserves what is great about pen and paper and perfectly integrates it with the convenience and speed of modern communication.
 Additionally, we can dispense with the compromises we have gotten used to accepting and start celebrating the imperfections that makes each of us unique and interesting as individuals instead of seeing it as something that needs fixing.
 We are not alone in this view, there is no shortage of new information that supports the position that we have all paid a heavy price for abandoning handwritten communication, even if we are only writing to ourselves.

 According to the Wall Street Journal, writing by hand can affect aptitude and intelligence in the article: “Can Handwriting Make You Smarter?” , where college students outperform others academically.

 Forbes magazine doesn’t pull any punches in the article, “Your Lousy Handwriting Might Actually Make You Smarter.”
 When talking about how we learn things, they quote educational psychologist Dr. Kenneth Kiewra from the University of Nebraska when he says, “Ironically, the very feature that makes laptop note-taking so appealing – the ability to take notes more quickly – was what undermined learning.”

 Business Insider magazine continues with an article titled, “Here’s Why Writing Things Out By Hand Makes You Smarter.”
 This reiterates the central point that simply going faster actually hurts our ability to learn as there is no time left for comprehension; we are simply turning into stenographers, typing as much as we can but understanding very little of it.